DharaniDharan0109/News-Analysis-with-Dual-LLM-Validation/DEVELOPMENT_PROCESS.md

 self.api_key = api_key or settings.KEY
 ```

-This incorrectly falls back to settings even when `api_key=""` is passed intentionally in tests.
+This incorrectly fell back to `.env` settings even when `api_key=""` was passed intentionally in tests.

 Fix:

 * `None` means “fallback”